Cartman-Digital/handbook/docs/index/core-values.md

+---
+hide:
+  - toc
+---

 # Core values

-These are the core values of our Remote Team:
+These are the core values of our Team:

+/// html | div[style='float: left; width: 50%;']
 ## Customer Focus

 Triple focus on customers (our customers, their customers, end customers).
 Maybe also internal customers and valued partners.